Navjot Sidhu meets Priyanka Gandhi

 On June 22, Singh appeared before the panel, headed by Leader of Opposition in Rajya Sabha Mallikarjun Kharge, in Delhi.
 However, he returned to Chandigarh without an audience with party president Sonia Gandhi or Rahul Gandhi.

 AICC general secretary in-charge of Punjab affairs Harish Rawat and former MP J P Aggarwal are members of the panel.
-(AGENCY)
+(PTI)

 Navjot Sidhu meets Priyanka Gandhi